Courses

 PREREQ: ARH1000-1994 Or ARH2000-2994 Or ARH3000-3994 Or ARH4000-4994

-Department: Art HistoryIn this advanced lecture, the first wave of Gothic novels from the mid-18th century to the mid-19th century is examined in relation to visual representations of issues that dominate Gothic discourse.
+Department: Art HistoryIn this Art History and Literature course, the first wave of Gothic novels from the mid-18th century to the mid-19th century is examined in relation to visual representations of the themes that dominate Gothic discourse.
 Topics include horror, imprisonment, madness, gender, ghosts and vampires.
 Authors and artists studied include Austen, the Brontë sisters, Radcliffe, Collins, Blake, Fuseli, and Turner.

 Credits: 4